 Service Interaction Protocol

-Read Data By ID
+Read Data By Identifier

 Overview